How to Use the STAR Method for Interview Questions

 Tell me about a time when you performed well under enormous pressure.

-Below you’ll see a suggested answer which uses the STAR method, with each part of the answer highlighted to present the situation, task, action, and results:
+Below, you’ll see a suggested answer that uses the STAR method, with each part of the answer highlighted to present the situation, task, action, and results:

 RIGHT |